stroncis/numpy-image-shredder/README.md

 ### Actions:
 1.  **Image Download**: The application fetches an image from the provided URL using the `requests` library.
 A `User-Agent` header is used to mimic a browser request.

     Initially application provides hand-picked image drop-down list.
 Images (with appropriate licenses) are fetched from a different sources.
-List items with "1️⃣" are single images and "🔄" means they are random images and can be randomized by pressing button "Reloadm image".
+List items with "1️⃣" are single images and "🔄" means they are random images and can be randomized by pressing button "Reload image".

     Image stock platform StockCake constantly updates hashes in direct image urls so they should be checked and updated on each launch.
 To make it minimal, only `requests` library used with regex selector.
 There are some protections from automated browsing, so to simulate a user browser needed to add multiple headers which are sent usually by browsers and to unpack `response.text` added `brotli` library as `requests` does not include it.

     Scraping selectors `image_selector_regex` are included in sample image metadata and can be utilized for any source, which returns SSR HTML with an image element or APIs returning JSON.
 For images, where scraped URL needs parsing, instructions `url_transform_regex` and `url_transform_replacement` also could be added to metadata.

-    Dog images are fully Open Source from [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/), hosted by [https://dog.ceo/dog-api/](https://dog.ceo/dog-api/).
+    Dog images are fully open oourced from [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/), hosted by [https://dog.ceo/dog-api/](https://dog.ceo/dog-api/).
 Sources: [code](https://github.com/ElliottLandsborough/dog-ceo-api) ,[images](https://github.com/jigsawpieces/dog-api-images).

 2.  **Image Preparation**:
     *   The downloaded image is converted to a PIL Image object and then to a NumPy array.